AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-wsl2.md

 Throughout this process you will be prompted about whether you want to all this app to make changes to your device.
 Always click "Yes" when you see these prompts.

-1. In the Windows menu, search for the "Windows PowerShell" application.
+1. In the Windows Search Bar Menu, search for the "Windows PowerShell" application.
 Open it by clicking "Run as administrator".

 1. Run this command in PowerShell to install WSL2: